 30115.10a—Automated Standard Application for Payments (ASAP)

-ASAP is the replacement for the letter-of-credit funding technique, which is no longer used by Treasury to fund advances to state and local governments, educational institutions, international institutions, and any other public or private organizations.
-ASAP is an all-electronic payment and information system through which organizations receiving federal funds can draw from accounts preauthorized by federal agencies.
-ASAP can also be used to make time-sensitive payments to financial agents who are performing financial services for Fiscal Service and other federal agencies.
+ASAP is the replacement for the letter-of-credit funding technique, which is no longer used by Fiscal Service to fund advances to state and local governments, educational institutions, international institutions, and any other public or private organizations.
+ASAP is an all-electronic payment and information system through which organizations receiving federal funds can draw from accounts preauthorized by federal entities.
+ASAP can also be used to make time-sensitive payments to financial agents who are performing financial services for Fiscal Service and other federal entities.
 ASAP ensures greater efficiency, effectiveness, and equity in the exchange of funds between the federal government and the states, as required by the Cash Management Improvement Act of 1990.
-Federal agencies establish and maintain accounts in ASAP to control the flow of funds to recipient organizations.
-Federal agencies enter spending authorizations into their ASAP accounts in accordance with their program needs and schedules, and the recipient organizations initiate payment requests through ASAP to meet cash needs to administer these respective programs.
+Federal entities establish and maintain accounts in ASAP to control the flow of funds to recipient organizations.
+Federal entities enter spending authorizations into their ASAP accounts in accordance with their program needs and schedules, and the recipient organizations initiate payment requests through ASAP to meet cash needs to administer these respective programs.
 ASAP can be used to deliver payments by ACH or Fedwire.
 For more information, see ASAP.

 30115.10c—Direct Express® Debit MasterCard®